open-rmf/rmf_deployment_template/README.md

 - RMF configuration in `rmf-deployment/`
     - `rmf_server_config.py` - replace DNS name `rmf-deployment-template.open-rmf.org` with your own.
     - `values.yaml` - replace registryUrl `ghcr.io/open-rmf` and DNS name `rmf-deployment-template.open-rmf.org` with your own.
+    - `rmf-site-modules.yaml` - Add site specific nodes (e.g. fleet and door adapters) to the template.
     - `cyclonedds.xml` - if you are using cyclonedds to communicate across multiple nodes on different machines, update the `Peers` in the `.xml`.
-    - `rmf-site-modules.yaml` - Add site specific nodes (e.g. fleet and door adapters) to the template.
+    - If you are using ros `galactic`, please switch the corresponding cyclonedds config path to `cyclonedds_galactic.xml`.

 ## Provisioning
 We will need the following resources: